eraybasar/pesdk-docs/_guides/android/v3_1/introduction/getting_started.md

 }
 ```

-## Add the License file
+## Add your license file

-Before using any components of the Photo Editor SDK, you have to add your license key file to your application assets folder.
+Before using any components of the PhotoEditor SDK, you have to add your license file to your applications assets folder.
-The default name of the license file is "LICENSE" change this by calling `PESDK.init(this, "FILENAME");` instead of `PESDK.init(this);`
+The expected default name of the license file is "LICENSE".
+In order to change this, call `PESDK.init(this, "YOUR_FILENAME")` instead of `PESDK.init(this)`

-The license is digitally signed so it can not be altered without becoming invalid.
+The license is digitally signed and can't be altered without becoming invalid.
 Our sample app comes with its own license, so you can try that right away.
-To try our SDK in your own app, you need to request a trial license because a license is bound to a bundle identifier.
-You can request a demo license at https://www.photoeditorsdk.com/pricing.
+To try our SDK in your own app, you need to request a trial license thats bound to your bundle identifier.
+You can start a trial [here](https://www.photoeditorsdk.com/users/new) and download your license file from your [dashboard](https://www.photoeditorsdk.com/dashboard).

-Once you have the license file it can be used to unlock the view controller.
-The following example demonstrates the unlock the SDK.
+Once the license file has been added the application will validate its presence upon launch.

 ## Android Permissions

-The PhotoEditor SDK requires two permissions: The "Write access to external storage" and the "Camera" permission.
+The PhotoEditor SDK requires two permissions: The "_Write access to external storage_" and the "_Camera_" permission.
 The SDK will automatically grant these permissions using manifest merging.
 No further action is required.

 Please take a look at the hint in the next step in order to integrate the Android 6.0 permission request.